 Ok, so this one seems logical right?
 Before we can manufacture the cards we need to design them.
 I'm using this step, though, to cover pretty much everything that happens before someone hits the big red button labeled 'print'.
 The important thing to note for misprint collectors is that this is where the source of all human error misprints lives.
 This is largely due to the many printing variants that need to get designed.
 We'll often see minor (or major) mistakes between these variants.
 For example; Traditional Chinese Foil M13 planeswalkers might be missing their loyalty counter number or Italian 5th Editon Breeding Pits have no casting cost, etc. For a list of known human error misprints check out this link, and this one too.

 I'd also like to mention that part of card design is also designing new looks for never before seen cards, game mechanics, and other changes.
-Test prints are developed and printed to see if they're what WoTC wants for their new products.
-Tests prints are made for things like new card frames, new foiling methods, holostamps, and more.
+Test prints are developed and printed to see if they're what WotC wants for their new products.
+Test prints are made for things like new card frames, new foiling methods, holostamps, and more.
 Check out the librarities website for a list of all known test prints.

 Step 2: Printing